 The Micro-Bass is mahogany, with a built-in volume and tone control for the pickup, and even an on-board tuner.
-It is fully chromatic (all keys) comes in two sizes, and either fretted or fretless.
-The fretless models have inlay strips where the frets would be, and that is the kind I play.
-The fretless models have a fatter, bassier tone than the fretted ones.
-You have to pay attention to your finger placement, but it is surprisingly easy to adapt to the fretless fingerboard, and the big bass tone is so worth it.
+It is fretless with inlay strips where the frets would be playing fretless is easier than you might think because of the fret lines, and because its a bass.
+You have to pay some attention to your finger placement, but it is surprisingly easy to adapt to the fretless fingerboard, and the big bass kind of tone is worth it.

 The Micro-Bass offers a comparable blend of craftsmanship, sound and value to the Strumstick (or else we wouldn't offer it!) and is a great solution for all those folks who have asked about Strumstick basses over the years.